icecream17/chesstree/README.md

 /draw reason
 #Id
 Id..Id
-zero or more /tablebase
+zero or more /tablebase not separated by newlines zero or more /equivalent separated by newlines
-zero or more /equivalent
+FEN
 ```

 `/draw reason`: